The Dominance and Monopolies Review: United Kingdom

 i Levels of public enforcement

-The CMA and its predecessor have investigated relatively few dominance cases, albeit with a modest increase in activity since 2016.
-Two main reasons are usually cited to explain this relative lack of enforcement: (1) cross-border cases affecting the United Kingdom often fall to be investigated by the European Commission, depriving the CMA of jurisdiction to investigate the same conduct in parallel (which is likely to change now that the United Kingdom has left the EU); and (2) cases involving natural monopolies generally fall to be investigated by the concurrent sectoral regulators.
-In addition to this, the CMA can investigate unilateral behaviour through market studies and investigations, which allow it to address perceived competition concerns in a market without the need for formal enforcement action.
+The CMA has investigated relatively few dominance cases, albeit with a modest increase in activity since 2016.
+Two main reasons are usually cited to explain this relative lack of enforcement: (1) cross-border cases affecting the United Kingdom often fell to be investigated by the EC, depriving the CMA of jurisdiction to investigate the same conduct in parallel; and (2) cases involving natural monopolies generally fall to be investigated by the concurrent sectoral regulators.
+In addition, the CMA can investigate unilateral behaviour through market studies and investigations, which allow it to address perceived competition concerns in a market without the need for formal enforcement action.

 Government reforms have sought to encourage greater use of competition law enforcement by the sectoral regulators in particular.
 These regulators have a duty to apply ex post competition law in preference to ex ante regulation where possible.
 The government has placed a responsibility on the CMA to monitor the work of sectoral regulators and, if appropriate, take enforcement action in their sectors.
 The CMA is also obliged to publish an annual report on the functioning of the concurrency regime as soon as practicable after the end of each financial year, and the Secretary of State retains a right to remove concurrent powers from sectoral regulators if they are not used.